VILLASframework/documentation/web/development.md

 ## Frontend

-### Attention

-Due to legacy the development is done in the 'develop-villas' branch.
-The code in 'develop' and 'master' are from an old demo.
-It is planned to move the 'develop-villas' branch to 'develop' and use the 'master' branch for major versions once the old demo is not required to be changed.

 ### Description

-The website itself based on the EmberJS javascript framework.
+The website itself based on the react javascript framework.

 ### Required
  - NodeJS with npm
- - bower
- - EmberJS with ember-cli
- - PhantomJS (needed for testing)

 ### Setup

-(The steps are taken from the ember-cli README.md)

- - `git clone -b develop-villas git@git.rwth-aachen.de:VILLASframework/VILLASweb.git` to copy the project on your computer
+ - `git clone git@git.rwth-aachen.de:VILLASframework/VILLASweb.git` to copy the project on your computer
  - `cd VILLASweb`
  - `npm install`
- - `bower install`

 ### Running

- - `ember s` (short for `ember server`)
+ - `npm start`

-This runs a test webserver with the website on your local computer at port 4200.
+This runs the website on your local computer at port 3000.
 The backend must be running to make the website work.

 ## Backend